appulalps/comment_analyzer/README.md

 ### Prerequisites

-Need CURL fir calling the API.
+Need CURL for calling the API.

 ### Installing